Hiroki Yamamura: Career

+Yamamura acted as a chief animation director and animation director for Puella Magi Madoka Magica: The Movie (2012–13 trilogy).
+For the first two films, which are compilations of the TV series re-edited and with redone animation, Yamamura did most of his chief animation director duties alone as character designer and chief animation director Junichirou Taniguchi was busy with other work.
+The third film was split into 5 units (lettered as A through E) and Yamamura only acted as chief animation director for the D-part and beginning of the E-part, with Taniguchi handling the rest.
+Aside from that, he was the animation director for the entirety of the A-part and select sequences from the B- and C-parts (namely those animated by Yuuya Geshi and Genichirou Abe).

 Since 2009, Shaft had started adapting Nisio Isin's Monogatari series of light novels; and when Bakemonogatari, the first season–directed by Shinbo and Tatsuya Oishi, and with character designs by Akio Watanabe–ended, a new adaptation titled Kizumonogatari was announced.
 However, for several years, Oishi worked on the project and Shinbo invested in Tomoyuki Itamura to continue with other parts of the series, which Yamamura occasionally participated in alongside other series.
-Eventually, however, as Oishi completed the storyboards to the project, staff were invited to join it, which included Morioka as chief animation director (and character designer, co-credited with Watanabe); and around the spring of 2014, Yamamura was also invited to join as chief animation director.
+Eventually, production on the films started with Hideyuki Morioka taking on duties as chief animation director (and character designer, co-credited with Watanabe); and around the spring of 2014, Yamamura was joined as the second chief animation director.
 Eventually, the project was announced to be a film trilogy that premiered in 2016 and 2017.
 For the first film, Morioka and Yamamura split their duties as animation directors somewhat evenly, with Morioka working on the first half of the film and Yamamura on the second half, or split scene-by-scene.
 For the second and third films, however, they divvyed up the work based on the characters: Morioka supervised the drawings for the female characters, and Yamamura was in charge of the male characters; and for any particularly important scenes, Oishi assigned them to Yamamura or Morioka.
 Oishi was adamant about the female characters being "cute" and the male characters being "hot" to appeal to the fans, which coincides with Yamamura's drawing style according to Shinbo's comment that his drawings appeal to women.